leanprover/fp-lean/functional-programming-lean/src/monad-transformers/reader-io.md

 ```lean
 {{#example_decl Examples/MonadTransformers.lean MonadMyReaderT}}
 ```
+Definitions such as `ReaderT` that build an extended monad out of some underlying monad are called _monad transformers_.

 The next step is to eliminate uses of `runIO`.
 When Lean encounters a mismatch in monad types, it automatically attempts to use a type class called `MonadLift` to transform the actual monad into the expected monad.